 For accounting purposes, each unit consisting of convertible notes and common share purchase warrants is separated into its liability and equity components using the effective interest rate method.
 The value of the liability component at the time of issue is calculated as the discounted cash flows for the convertible notes assuming a risk-adjusted interest rate which represents the estimated rate for a note without a conversion feature.
 At the date of issue on July 23, 2015, \$1,349,618 was attributed to the liability component of the convertible notes based on an effective interest rate of 17%.
 The fair value of the equity component (conversion or warrant feature) is determined at the time of issue as the difference between the face value of the convertible notes and the fair value of the liability component.
 In determining the fair value of the warrants, the Company makes estimates of the expected volatility of the stock, the expected life of the warrants, and an estimated risk-free interest rate.
-Changes in the input assumptions can materially affect the fair value estimates and the Company's classification between debt and equity components.

 The Class B shares carry redemption and retraction rights and rights on liquidation which entitle the holders collectively to 85% of the net cash, if any, (after deducting all costs, taxes and expenses and the third party funder's portion thereof) received from an award or settlement in relation to SASL's arbitration proceeding against the State of Bolivia for the expropriation of the Malku Khota project.
-As at December 31, 2015, the Class B shares have been determined to have a fair value of \$9,241,245, based on the closing price of a Class B share on the Toronto Stock Exchange ("TSX") (Cdn. \$0.11 per Class B share).
-The estimated fair value of the derivative liability related to stock options exercisable into common shares and Class B shares amounts to \$64,303 as at December 31, 2015 and is measured using estimates for the expected value of the stock, the expected life of options, and an estimated risk-free rate.
+As at December 31, 2016, the Class B shares have been determined to have a fair value of \$20,802,291, based on the closing price of a Class B share on the TSX (Cdn. \$0.24 per Class B share).
+The estimated fair value of the derivative liability related to stock options exercisable into common shares and Class B shares amounts to \$156,842 as at December 31, 2016 and is measured using estimates for the expected value of the stock, the expected life of options, and an estimated risk-free rate.